sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-simple-jit-in-rust.md

 Let's get started!
 You can grab my [JIT project](https://github.com/jonathandturner/rustyjit), if you want to follow along.
 I've only tested this in OS X, but it should adaptable for other platforms.

+**Updated 12/2/2015:** Thanks to some reader comments, I've updated the code below to not use malloc and instead use posix_memalign directly as the allocation step, which avoids leaking memory.

 # Creating executable memory

 For our JIT, we'll need to first allocate the memory that will hold our JIT'ted code.
 The most important thing here is to create a block of memory that's executable so that we can later jump into it, run code, and then return back out.